clojure/data.avl/README.md

 # data.avl

-Persistent sorted maps and sets with support for transients and logarithmic time rank queries (via `clojure.core/nth` and `clojure.data.avl/rank-of`), using AVL trees as the underlying data structure.
+Persistent sorted maps and sets with support for transients and additional logarithmic time operations: rank queries (via `clojure.core/nth` and `clojure.data.avl/rank-of`), "nearest key" lookups, splits by index or key and subsets/submaps.

+Persistent AVL trees are used as the underlying data structure.

-## Usage
+## Synopsis

 data.avl supports both Clojure and ClojureScript.
-It exports a single namespace with five public functions, four of which are drop-in replacements for `clojure.core` / `cljs.core` functions of the same
+It exports a single namespace with nine public functions, four of which are drop-in replacements for `clojure.core` / `cljs.core` functions of the same names, while the remaining five expose data.avl-specific functionality:
-names:

     (require '[clojure.data.avl :as avl])

+    ;; drop-in replacements for clojure.core counterparts
     (doc avl/sorted-map)
     (doc avl/sorted-map-by)
     (doc avl/sorted-set)
     (doc avl/sorted-set-by)

-The fifth function finds the rank of the given element in an AVL map or set (-1 if not found; will return primitive `long`s where possible):
+    ;; find rank of element as primitive long, -1 if not found (doc avl/rank-of)

+    ;; find element closest to the given key and </<=/>=/> according ;; to coll's comparator
+    (doc avl/nearest)

+    ;; split the given collection at the given key returning ;; [left entry? right]
+    (doc avl/split-key)

+    ;; split the given collection at the given index; similar to ;; clojure.core/split-at, but operates on and returns data.avl ;; collections
+    (doc avl/split-at)

+    ;; return subset/submap of the given collection; accepts arguments ;; reminiscent of clojure.core/{subseq,rsubseq}
-    (doc avl/rank-of)
+    (doc avl/subrange)

+All data.avl collection-returning public functions export first-class collections (see below for a discussion).

+## Description

-The maps and sets returned by these functions behave like the core Clojure variants, with the following differences:
+data.avl maps and sets behave like the core Clojure variants, with the following differences:

 1. They have transient counterparts: